NCAS-CMS/cf-python/docs/source/tutorial.rst

 ..

+* An uncompressed field construct can be compressed, prior to being written to a dataset, with its `~Field.compress` method, which also compresses the metadata constructs as required.

+..

+* An compressed field construct can be uncompressed with its `~Field.uncompress` method, which also uncompresses the metadata constructs as required.

+..

 * If an underlying array is compressed at the time of writing to disk with the `cf.write` function, then it is written to the file as a compressed array, along with the supplementary netCDF variables and